 As a colonial nation we must recognise the ways that housing has been used to oppress and relocate tangata whenua over the course of our recent history.
 Housing the working class is rarely a priority for any government, but exceptions are sometimes made where Pākehā can be housed at the expense of Māori communities.

 New Zealand has a long and shameful history of using housing development to force hapū off their lands.
-The Housing Act of 1955 allowed for the confiscation of Māori land provided the Māori Affairs minister determined it would be used for state housing.
+The Housing Act of 1955 allowed for the confiscation of Māori land provided the Māori Affairs minister determined it would be used for state housing29.
 This coincided with the increasing relocation of Māori to the cities and towns in the postwar period, especially those whose traditional waterways had suffered ecological collapse due to contamination by capitalist industry.
 Housing was again used as a justification for forcible evictions in 1978 at Bastion Point, where Ngāti Whātua lands were confiscated for private housing.
-This colonial practice is not just historical – at the time of writing, whenua linked to Ngati Mahuta, Te Ahiwaru, Waikato-Tainui, Te Akitai and Te Waiohua in the Ihumātao is being confiscated as part of the Special Housing Areas act.
+This colonial practice is not just historical: whenua linked to Ngati Mahuta, Te Ahiwaru, Waikato-Tainui, Te Akitai and Te Waiohua in the Ihumātao isthmus has been repeatedly threatened with confiscation as part of the Special Housing Areas Act30.

 In enacting a socialist housing policy we must never mirror the dynamics of colonial land appropriation.
 Tangata whenua must be free to make collective decisions about land use and level of engagement with state housing schemes.
 We deserve the freedom to combat all forms of capitalist alienation and this includes the right of Māori to resist the systematic breakup and atomisation of hapū through relocation and eviction.